james01/FormUI/README.md

 FormUI provides an easy way to build native forms for iOS.
 It is inspired by SwiftUI and takes advantage of new technologies like Combine and result builders.
 However, it is entirely implemented in UIKit which gives it more options for customization.

+FormUI aims to be lightweight and unopinionated.

+## Requirements

+- iOS 13.0+
+- Swift 5.3+

 ## Installation

 FormUI is still in beta.
 Install it by downloading the project and dragging it into Xcode.